-Solo Jump Vs No Jump
+Jump Vs No Jump

-To call a Solo Jump instead of a No Jump, it must be recognizable in its three dimensions: take off, flight, and landing.
+To call a Jump instead of a No Jump, it must be recognizable in its three dimensions: take off, flight, and landing.
 Any jump in which one of these phases is not recognized could be called No Jump.
+This rule is applicable to Solo Jumps and to jumps in a combination.